-BNG Target Native Species Rich Hedgerow Good (10 years).
-Poor condition achieved by year 1, moderate condition achieved by year 5.
 Good condition = No more than 2 failures in total and no more than 1 in any functional group, criteria as defined in Crosher et al. 2019.
-Personnel A suitability qualified Landscape Architect will inspect the hedgerows annually as part of the September plant replacement count with the Contractor to confirm the management prescription have been followed.

 5.4 Native shrub planting

 Reinstatement works following the construction of the proposed scheme provides the opportunity to provide areas of shrub planting adjacent to the River Ribble to provide suitable habitat for Otters (Shrub mix A).
 The shrub planting will be maintained as a low hedge.